photoprism/photoprism-docs/docs/index.md

 If you prefer to use different directory names, you can change them in `docker-compose.yml`.
 See inline comments for instructions.

-**Step 2:** Open a terminal, go to the directory in which you saved the config file and run this command to start the application:
+**Step 2:** Open a terminal, go to the directory in which you saved the `docker-compose.yml` file and run this command to start the application:

 ```bash
 docker-compose up -d